 — National Trust for Scotland: The Hill House, Helensburgh

 — University of Glasgow: The Hunterian, The Mackintosh House

-— The Willow Tea Rooms (currently CLOSED for refurbishment - open 2018)
+— Mackintosh at the Willow (closed for refurbishment - open 2018)

 - Glasgow Art Club

 Members of the group have secured significant investment to maintain the Mackintosh heritage and these include:

 — Completion of the Mackintosh and Glasgow Style Gallery at Kelvingrove Art Gallery,2006